The following resources offer insights and information for supervisors to apply to the strategies they already use and to help generate new ideas.

 The university recognizes the impact that COVID-19 may have on an employee's ability to work for various reasons.
 The first course of action is to explore flexible work options, such as remote work or flexible schedules, where possible.
 Because flexible work arrangements are not always appropriate or viable due to personal and operational realities, refer to the university’s leave programs.

-Remind employees of their access to resources through our employee assistance program provider, Canopy, formerly called Cascade Center, Inc. UO contracts with Canopy to provide a comprehensive employee assistance for benefit-eligible employees and their dependents.
+Remind employees of their access to resources through Canopy, our employee assistance program provider.
+UO contracts with Canopy to provide a comprehensive employee assistance for benefit-eligible employees and their dependents.
 The confidential services are provided at no cost to eligible members.

 Canopy also provides tools, resources, and training for supervisors and managers.
 Create a MyAdvantage account on the Canopy website for access to these resources, and visit the Canopy YouTube channel for webinars on topics related to supervising employees.

 Caregiving can be particularly difficult due to remote work, remote school, and other challenges at this time.
 Meeting these responsibilities have a unique impact on UO community members and their families.
 While UO cannot provide ready-made solutions to childcare and other caregiving issues individuals are encountering, we have created new networking opportunities within the UO community to help alleviate some of the pressure points.
 Additional work-life resources are also available.
 Refer employees to these resources to help them address caregiving needs.